atrettel/windbag/README.md

 - open formats for post-processed output files (CSV)

-- arbitrary equations of state and material properties (nothing hard-coded).
+- arbitrary equations of state and material properties (nothing hard-coded)

-- structured, readable log files (redirected from `stdout`).
+- structured, readable, and "auditable" log files

-- detailed documentation covering verification, validation, and uncertainty quantification.
+- detailed documentation covering verification, validation, and uncertainty quantification

+- designed for DNS of simple geometries but still possible to simulate flows with more complex geometries

 -------------------------------------------------------------------------------